TrecApps/TcAnagame/README.md

 ### Linux/Mac

-I have not attempted to Clone this Repository or build it on a Mac or Linux Machine.
+I have not attempted to Clone this Repository or build it on a Mac.
 However, if you're interested in contributing to this project and making sure this code compiles on those platforms, I have previous made an Attempt here "https://github.com/TrecApps/Anagame_x/" you can look to for inspiration

+### Linux

+Note: Currently, I have not managed to build a working compilation process.
+However, I did begin the process of one.

+Clone the project in any directory you wish.

+You will need to Install Dependencies to your Linux environment before you begin (for reference, I was using Ubuntu).

+#### GLFW

+1. From `cloneDir`, clone GLFW by typing `git clone https://github.com/glfw/glfw.git`
+2. cd into the `glfw` folder.
+3. Run `sudo apt-get install cmake xorg-dev libglu1-mesa-dev`.
+You'll need them to build glfw
+4. Run `cmake -G "Unix Makefiles"`
+5. Run `make ; sudo make install`

+#### Freetype 2.0

+1. From 'cloneDir', clone FreeType by typing `git clone Https://gitlab.freedesktop.org/freetype/freetype.git` (Note: you might need to run `git config --global http.sslVerify false`)
+2. cd into the resulting `freetype` folder
+3. Run `make ; sudo make install`

+#### FFMPEG

+As of right now, no attempt has been made to install **ffmpeg**